Removing Politics from Climate Change

 Greenhouse Gas Monitoring

-Real-time measurements of atmospheric greenhouse gas (GHG) concentrations began In 1958 when scientists from the Scripps Institution for Oceanography first began measuring CO2 from the top of the Mauna Loa volcano in Hawaii.
-In 1972 the US National Oceanography and Atmospheric Administration (NOAA) Global Monitoring Laboratory was established with a charter that included acquiring and making available accurate, long-term records of atmospheric gases, aerosol particles, clouds, and anything related to global warming.
-As concerns over climate change increased, atmospheric measurements of additional greenhouse gases, methane, nitrous oxide, and sulfur hexafluoride, were added to their charter.
+Real-time measurements of atmospheric GHG concentrations began in 1958 when scientists at the Scripps Institution of Oceanography started measuring CO₂ levels from the Mauna Loa volcano in Hawaii.
+In 1972, the NOAA Global Monitoring Laboratory was established to track atmospheric gases, aerosols, and other factors related to global warming.
+Over time, monitoring expanded to include methane, nitrous oxide, and sulfur hexafluoride.

 Source

-The fluctuating line is a result of the seasonal shifts in vegetation growth.
+The fluctuating line in atmospheric CO2 measurements is a result of the seasonal shifts in vegetation growth.
 Despite the global expenditure of trillions of dollars on unreliable renewable energy sources such as wind and solar, atmospheric measurements reveal a continuing upward trajectory for CO2 levels.

 Source

-Since regular direct measurements of greenhouse gases have occurred for less than 100 years, ice cores samples are analyzed to estimate atmospheric concentrations up to 800,000 years ago.
+Since regular direct measurements of greenhouse gases have occurred for less than 100 years, ice cores samples are analyzed to estimate atmospheric concentrations up to 800,000 years ago, These samples reveal the dramatic impact of human activity on CO₂ concentrations.

 Source

-With 243 coal power plants permitted or under construction in China, there is little danger of this upward trend in CO2 emissions changing soon.
+With 243 coal power plants permitted or under construction in China as of 2023, the upward trend in CO₂ emissions is unlikely to reverse soon.

 Source

-The rise in carbon dioxide (CO2) concentration is small compared to methane (CH4).
+The rise in atmospheric CO2 concentrations is small compared to methane (CH4).
 Unlike CO2, which offers the benefit of increased plant growth, there is no advantage to increased atmospheric methane levels (outside of areas of the planet that benefit from increased atmospheric warming).

 Source